Sign-up for our email newsletter and stay connected.

 Our forests are the most efficient natural system for pulling carbon dioxide (CO2) out of the atmosphere.
 This means that healthy forests are a powerful tool for mitigating and adapting to climate change.

-Through our 50 Million for Our Forests campaign, the NFF offers you a proven, immediate and effective solution to fight climate change.
+Through 50 Million for Our Forests, the NFF offers you a proven, immediate and effective solution to fight climate change.
 For every $2 you donate to the NFF, we will plant 2 trees, and you will help remove 1 Metric ton (Mt) of CO2e from the atmosphere over the life of those trees.

-By donating, you are joining the 50 Million for Our Forests campaign and becoming a part of one of the largest national efforts to address climate change.
+By donating, you are joining our efforts and becoming a part of one of the largest national efforts to address climate change.

 There are more than 1 million acres of our National Forests in need of reforestation.
 By planting trees, we are restoring vital forest ecosystems - ecosystems that offer a range of benefits for all Americans.
 As these trees grow, they will sequester CO2 and mitigate your carbon footprint.

 A single tree can sequester a half a Metric ton of CO2e over its 100 year lifetime.